-I'm excited to be partnering with Cottonelle today to talk about how we're getting organized for the school year ahead, and because it wouldn't be a Design Improvised post without pom-poms, I've got a fun pom-pom fringe storage basket tutorial for you too!
+I’m excited to be partnering with Cottonelle today to talk about how we’re getting organized for the school year ahead, and because it wouldn’t be a Design Improvised post without pom-poms, I’ve got a fun pom-pom trim basket tutorial for you too!

 With Stella now in Kindergarten and Hazel back at Pre-K three mornings a week, we’ve been working hard to figure out a schedule that works for us.
 That means trying to streamline the process of getting out the door in the morning, starting the dinner prep and bedtime routine earlier at night, and minimizing my grocery store runs and other errands during the day so I can maximize my blogging time!

 Our laundry room has become command central for staying organized.
-This storage wall I created last year has been a workhorse with hooks at the girls' height so they can hang up their own school bags, a rack to hold their shoes, and numbered cubbies to hold everything from socks, to sunscreen, to dance tights.
-You can see more of our laundry room here.
+This storage wall I created last year has been a workhorse.
+It has hooks at the girls’ height so they can hang up their own school bags.
+There is a rack to hold their shoes, and numbered cubbies to hold everything from socks, to sunscreen, to dance tights.

 Because there is so much I need to remember to send with them to school each day, I updated the chalkboards above each of their hooks to include a checklist of those things.
 A quick glance in the morning helps me avoid any emergencies!